Josie Canseco Dons Tiny Bikini, Flaunts Her Figure In Throwback Instagram Snap

 Based on other recent Instagram posts of Canseco’s, she’s been working almost constantly and has scored some amazing projects.
 She filmed with wild animals in Montana recently and is donning the cover of Elle Serbia this month.

 Josie’s parents have been in the headlines a bit lately, with her father Jose claiming that Alex Rodriguez was intimately involved with Canseco’s ex Jessica while in a relationship with current fiancee Jennifer Lopez.
-Jessica disputed her ex-husband’s claims and it looks like Josie is doing her best to ignore all of the rumors entirely.
+Jessica disputed her ex-husband’s claims, and it looks like Josie is doing her best to ignore all of the rumors entirely.